-The following diagrams indicate where safety labels can be found on your Tiara Yacht.
-Numbers correspond to the table that follows, which lists the replacement part number (P/N) for each label.
-To obtain replacement labels, contact your Tiara Yachts dealer.
+The following diagrams indicate where safety labels can be found on your Tiara.
+The numbers correspond to the list in the table that follows.
+To obtain replacement labels refer to the part number of the label in the table and contact your Tiara dealer.